blockades/mmt_resources/research/secp.md

 Ethereum addresses are produced by removing the 04 prefix, taking the keccak-256 hash, and then truncating the first 12 bytes, to give us 20 bytes.
 These are represent as hex and the '0x' prefix is added.

+[keythereum](https://github.com/ethereumjs/keythereum)'s `privateKeyToAddress` method makes this easy.

 ## Challenges

 Scuttlebutt uses Ed25519 and Curve25519 keys, where both public and secret keys have a length of 32 bytes.
 Secp256k1 public keys, in their compressed form, are 33 bytes.
 The extra byte is either 0x02 or 0x03 depending on whether the y-value is odd or even.
-This is a problem because some of our functions involve concatonating several keys to produce a shared secret.
+This is a problem because some of our functions (eg: encryption using 'private-box') involve concatonating several keys to produce a shared secret.
 If we have a mix of both key types, it is impossible to know when one ends and the other begins.

+To overcome this, we propose that in 'private-box' messages, ed25519 public keys are prefixed with an additional byte, `0x00`.
+This means that all public keys are now 33 bytes, and the first byte determines which crypto primative is used.

 The secp256k1-node module explicitly states that it is an experimental library.
 We would naturally want to conduct a security audit before using this module in production.